 Finally, there’s also the threat a too-high mortgage payment poses to your financial health and overall well-being.

-Consider this: In the event you lose your job or take a pay cut, you might find it harder to stay current on your mortgage payments.
+Consider this: In the event that you lose your job or take a pay cut, you might find it harder to stay current on your mortgage payments.
 Late payments can severely ding your credit score and make it harder to get approved for loans, credit cards, and other financial products.

 If you fall too far behind, your mortgage lender can even foreclose on the home and evict you—leaving you and your loved ones with no place of residence and no revenues from the sale of your home.
 The foreclosure would also stay on your credit report for seven years, severely damaging your financial well-being.

 Don’t Stretch Too Far

 Although it can be tempting to leverage that maximum loan amount your lender gives you, try to resist the temptation.
 Carefully consider all the costs you will have as a homeowner, as well as your income (and the reliability of that income), and make sure you choose a property you can comfortably afford for the long haul.